-This alternative entails demolition and removal of the concrete-capped, cobble/boulderfilled timber crib spillway to the full vertical extent and, pending favorable results of impounded sediment analysis, passive release of the impounded sediment.
+This alternative entails demolition and removal of the concrete-capped, cobble/boulder-filled timber crib spillway to the full vertical extent and passive release of the impounded sediment.
 The abutment on river left associated with a former bridge may be lowered or removed entirely.
 The abutment on river right should remain as it is part of a retaining wall that protects the adjacent property.